JasonTam/blankly/blankly/BACKTESTING_ENGINEERING.md

 ## Market Hours

 Blankly accurately evaluates market open & market closes.
 Just like how Alpaca behaves when live, orders can be submitted in a pending status and execute extremely close to the open price.
 This behavior will be expanded as we add more traditional equity exchanges.

-## Futures Trading

-Blankly has begun the process of integrating one of the first open source futures backtesting engine available.
-The engine is still in beta but is currently correctly evaluating buy/sells against the price.
-Downloading & caching funding rates is currently in development.

 ## Suggested Features